-3. If SMF has no information about the multicast context for the indicated MBS Session, SMF checks at the NRF whether a multicast context for the indicated MBS Session exists in the system, by using Nnrf_NFDiscovery request (MBS Session ID).
-If a multicast context already exists in the NRF, the NRF responses with Nnrf_NFDiscovery response (MB-SMF ID).
+3. If SMF has no information about the MBS Session context for the indicated MBS Session ID, SMF checks at the NRF whether a MBS Session context for the indicated MBS Session ID exists in the system, by using Nnrf_NFDiscovery_Request request (MBS Session ID).
+If a MBS Session context already exists in the system, the NRF responses with Nnrf_NFDiscovery_Requestresponse (MB-SMF ID).

+NOTE x1: SMF and MB-SMF can be identical.